RMS Lusitania: Construction and trials

 Lusitanias keel was laid at John Brown on Clydebank as yard no. 367 on 17 August 1904, Lord Inverclyde hammering home the first rivet.
 Cunard nicknamed her 'the Scottish ship' in contrast to Mauretania whose contract went to Swan Hunter in England and who started building three months later.
 Final details of the two ships were left to designers at the two yards so that the ships differed in details of hull design and finished structure.
 The ships may most readily be distinguished in photographs through the flat-topped ventilators used on Lusitania, whereas those on Mauretania used a more conventional rounded top.

-The shipyard at John Brown had to be reorganised because of her size so that she could be launched diagonally across the widest available part of the river Clyde where it met a tributary (the River Cart), the ordinary width of the river being only 610 ft compared to the 786 ft long ship.
+The shipyard at John Brown had to be re-organised because of her size so that she could be launched diagonally across the widest available part of the river Clyde where it met a tributary (the River Cart), the ordinary width of the river being only 610 ft compared to the 786 ft long ship.
 The new slipway took up the space of two existing ones and was built on reinforcing piles driven deeply into the ground to ensure it could take the temporary concentrated weight of the whole ship as it slid into the water.
-In addition, the company spent £8,000 to dredge the Clyde, £6,500 on new gas plant, £6,500 on a new electrical plant, £18,000 to extend the dock and £19,000 for a new crane capable of lifting 150 tons as well as £20,000 on additional machinery and equipment.
+In addition, the company spent £8,000 to dredge the Clyde, £6,500 on a new gas plant, £6,500 on a new electrical plant, £18,000 to extend the dock and £19,000 for a new crane capable of lifting 150 tons as well as £20,000 on additional machinery and equipment.

 Construction commenced at the bow working backwards, rather than the traditional approach of building both ends towards the middle.
-This was because designs for the stern and engine layout were not finalised when construction commenced.
+This was because designs for the stern and engine layout were not finalized when construction commenced.
 Railway tracks were laid alongside the ship and across deck plating to bring materials as required.
 The hull, completed to the level of the main deck but not fitted with equipment weighed about 16,000 tons.

 The ship's stockless bower anchors weighed 101/4 tons, attached to 125 ton, 330 fathom chains all manufactured by N. Hingley & Sons Ltd. The steam capstans to raise them were constructed by Napier Brothers Ltd, of Glasgow.
 The turbines were 25 ft long with 12 ft diameter rotors, the large diameter necessary because of the relatively low speeds at which they operated.
 The rotors were constructed on site, while the casings and shafting were constructed in John Brown's Atlas works in Sheffield.
 The machinery to drive the 56-ton rudder was constructed by Brown Brothers of Edinburgh.
 A main steering engine drove the rudder through worm gear and clutch operating on a toothed quadrant rack, with a reserve engine operating separately on the rack via a chain drive for emergency use.
 The 17 ft three-bladed propellers were fitted and then cased in wood to protect them during the launch.